ihateblueb/aster/README.md

 working on some kind of ap server this should never be used seriously! i'm just being silly and having fun over here.

+ignore all the inbox code. i need to redo all of it. i wasnt sure what i was doing and made a lot of mistakes while writing it, so im going to redo it so this software is actually good. maybe.

 ## security

 if you find a vulnerability in my software please contact me privately. see https://blueb.me/